 5.2.
 Gather Evidence: Collect relevant evidence, such as witness statements, documents, and any supporting information.

 5.3.
-Conduct Interviews: Interview the complainant, the respondent, and any witnesses separately.
+Conduct Interviews: Then, interview the complainant, the respondent, and any witnesses separately.

 6.1.
 Prepare a Report: The investigator must compile findings and prepare a report detailing the investigation’s findings.